Mental Health Legal Centre Inc.

 Aditional funding secured

-The Mental Health Legal Centre’s Inside Access Project, which provides free civil legal services to people with cognitive impairment and mental health issues in correctional and forensic facilities in Victoria, has recently secured additional funding from the Phyllis Connor Memorial Trust.
-Until now, Inside Access has been funded by the William Buckland Foundation and the Legal Services Board of Victoria.
+The Mental Health Legal Centre’s Inside Access Project, which provides free civil legal services to people with cognitive impairment and mental health issues in correctional and forensic facilities in Victoria, has recently secured additional funding from the Phyllis Connor Memorial Trust in addition to the ongoing funding by the William Buckland Foundation.
 The additional $100,000 grant will enable Inside Access to continue its important work responding to the increasing demand for civil legal advice and advocacy and community legal education for prisoners with mental illness.

 About Inside Access